watson-intu/self-docs/workshops-devcon/Workshop2-CustomizingTheConversationService/lab-docs/workshop_2.md

 	1. In the **Enter something to test your bot** field at the bottom of the **Try it out** panel, type: **What is the capital of Australia?** You should see the response: **The capital of Australia is Canberra.** Note that Conversation may take a few minutes to train, as indicated by the pop-up message: **Watson is training on your recent changes** in purple.
 	2. Try asking for the capital of Canada and New Zealand.

-## 4. <a name="configuring-Self-to-use-your-new-Conversation-instance">Configuring Self to use your new Conversation instance</a>
+## 4. <a name="configuring-Intu-to-use-your-new-Conversation-instance">Configuring Intu to use your new Conversation instance</a>

 Your installation of Intu is preconfigured to use the default Conversation service.
 To configure Intu to use your new Conversation instance which you just modified, complete the following steps: